The Culture of the Heart is a progressive scheme of work

 We have created a resource that helps to empower staff and children, by using proven neuroscience, coaching and counselling techniques, helping you develop healthy relational classrooms communities.

-The resource has been developed and refined over a period of five years and has been successfully trialled in a wide range of primary school communities.
+The resource has been developed and refined over a period of seven years and has been successfully trialled in a wide range of primary school communities.
 The first seven cultures are now available internationally, and in – response to positive feedback, five additional cultures are being developed for 2021.